Archomeda/csl-ambient-sounds-tuner/README.md

 at you, but you still want to hear other ambient sounds?
 This mod will allow you to tune each different ambient sound type individually.

-After installing this mod, go to the audio settings.
-You should see a new button appear that will open a new window where you can change the volume of various sounds in the game.
-The volumes of the following sounds can be changed:
+After installing this mod, there will be a new category in the game settings.
+Within this category, you can change the volume and various sounds:
 - Various ambient sounds, like Agricultural, City, Industrial, Sea, and more
 - Animal sounds, like cows, pigs and seagulls
 - Various sounds from buildings, like Commercial, Industrial, various power